Tennessee Ornithological Society

 Memphis chapter members participate in Christmas Bird Counts, Breeding Bird Surveys, Point Counts, the Midwinter Eagle Survey, and Roadside Raptor Surveys.
 The Memphis Christmas Bird Count began in 1928.
 The Chapter has created checklists for all the major birding areas in west Tennessee including state parks, refuges, and wildlife management areas.
 Over the past 25 years, we have hacked Bald Eagles, Osprey, Peregrine Falcons, Mississippi Kites, and Barn Owls.
 The Memphis Chapter has provided funds and worked on grant applications for the acquisition of major natural areas in West Tennessee including the more than 4000 acre Wolf River Wildlife Management Area.

 Data collected by members of the Memphis Chapter were compiled by Martha Waldron into a booklet, Seasonal Occurrences of Shelby County, Tennessee Birds.
-This booklet is available here in PDF format; a printed version can be purchased for $3 from the chapter.
+This booklet is available here in PDF format.
 It displays graphically, for each bird species found in Shelby County, the dates and frequency of occurrence of the species within proper habitat.

 Click here for a brief history of the Memphis Chapter.